LymengLM/Lymeng.github.io/index.md

+## Welcome

-# Hi 👋🏼!
-I'm Lymeng
+# 👋🏼 Hi!
+I'm Lymeng,

-a passionate data scientist 💻 having experiences on data analystics and machine learning with Python and BI tools.
+A passionate data scientist 💻 having experiences on data analystics and machine learning 🤖 with Python 🐍 and BI tools.

+## my second home 🏡
+Mekong Big Data

-### Contact
+### Have a talk:
 💌 lymeng.c@gmail.com